issp-center-dev/TeNeS/docs/sphinx/en/how_to_use/standard_usage.rst

 - Takes a file as an argument
-- Output input file for ``tenes``
+- Output an input file for ``tenes``
-- Other command line options are as follows
+- Command line options are as follows
    - ``--help``
       - Show help message
    - ``--output=filename``